RafalKucharskiPK/PhD-seminar/method.md

 3. your comparisons are fair,
 4. your evidence is reproducible.

-A strong ML paper does not only ask:
+A strong paper does not only ask:
 > Is the method new?

 It also asks: